Tamara Taylor (rugby union)

-Tamara Taylor (born 8 October 1981) is an English female rugby union player, who captained England in the 2015 Women's Six Nations Championship.
+Tamara Louise Taylor (born 8 October 1981) is an English female rugby union player, who captained England in the 2015 Women's Six Nations Championship.
 She was the 2017 RPA Player of the Year when she was one of only three women who had made more than 100 appearances for her country.
-She is currently the 2nd most capped England player of all time.
+She is currently the fourth most capped England women's rugby union player of all time.